Peace and Friendship Park Plan

 What's Next?

-Following the second phase of engagement, a design consultant will be retained to refine the park design and to bring the plan into a construction ready package.
+Following the second phase of engagement, a design consultant will be retained to refine the park design and to bring the plan to a construction ready package.
 If approved by Regional Council, the implementation of the park design would proceed in 2026 or 2027.